webartistse/funko-showcase-workshop/README.md

 There is also search funtionality that you will be build in order to quickly find the item you are looking for.

+### What are we going to learn?

+- How to build a card component app using MaterialUI
+- Setting up a Managed Mongo Database in DigitalOcean
+- Taking a dataset and ingesting that in Compass
+- Deploying the site and database to the cloud using DigitalOcean
+- Enabling Autoscaling to handle traffic influx

 ### Prerequisites

 - Set Up Your DigitalOcean Account